angular/angular/adev/src/content/guide/defer.md

 }
 ```

-Note: Certain triggers may require the presence of either a `@placeholder` or a [template reference variable](guide/templates/reference-variables) to function.
+NOTE: Certain triggers may require the presence of either a `@placeholder` or a [template reference variable](guide/templates/reference-variables) to function.
 See the [Triggers](guide/defer#triggers) section for more details.

 ### `@loading`